The Words Are Inside You

 This was something that Jordan seemed to be having less and less of.

-She finished third grade with decent grades, but school was beginning to take too much out of her.
+She finished third grade with decent grades, but school was beginning to take a lot out of her.
 It never was her favorite part of the day.
-But now she began to dread it.
+But now she was beginning to dread it.

 She was a good kid and she played by the rules.
 But why were there so many of them?
 And why did every minute of the day have to be filled with stuff?